walshyc/the-top-shelf/readme.md

 When a user wishes to edit a cocktail, the form is pre-populated with all the existing information on the selected cocktail.
 I tested editing one piece of data on a cocktail and also adding and removing new ingredients and instruction steps.
 The cocktail record was updated int he database as expected with each test.

-I also checked to ensure that the Edit and Delet buttons only show on a cocktail that has been added by the logged in user so that they have control of the cocktails they added.
+I also checked to ensure that the Edit and Delete buttons only show on a cocktail that has been added by the logged in user so that they have control of the cocktails they added.

 ## Deployment